MilkeeyCat/ddnet_protocol/docs/msg_game.md

 ```

 sent by the server
-See also `DDNetMsgSvVoteOptionListAdd` for multiple vote options at once
+See also `DDNetMsgSvVoteOptionListAdd` for multiple vote options at once.

 # DDNetMsgSvVoteOptionRemove